jamescooke/flake8-aaa/README.rst

 * `Arrange Act Assert pattern for Python developers
   <https://jamescooke.info/arrange-act-assert-pattern-for-python-developers.html>`_
-  - includes more information about the pattern and each part of a test.
+  - information about the pattern and each part of a test.

 * `Our "good" example files
   <https://github.com/jamescooke/flake8-aaa/tree/master/examples/good>`_ -
-  these contain more test examples which we use in our test suite.
+  test examples used in the Flake8-AAA test suite.

 What is Flake8?
 ...............